astronomer/docs/astro/create-first-dag.md

 ## Step 5: Create a Deployment

-A Deployment on Astro is like an individual Apache Airflow environment on the cloud.
+An Astro _Deployment_ is an Astro Runtime environment that is powered by the core components of Apache Airflow, including the Airflow webserver, scheduler, and one or more workers.
 You can have one or more Deployments within a _Workspace_, which is a collection of users that have access to the same Deployments.

 When you create a Deployment on Astro, infrastructure is created in your cluster that runs your DAGs with all core Apache Airflow components.